kartoza/geodata-mart/README.md

 - cascading reference removal: many foreign key fields relate to managed file objects, which include lifecycle hooks for keeping the filesystem and the db models in some sort of sync.
 There's a bug there that causes an error on cascading, so the default for most fk in architecture/ conception phase was "do nothing".
 This is also used for accounts etc for which the lifecycle is not yet defined.
 This needs review and reevaluation, as for now even removing users may result in a meaningless "500/ Oops" error, because accounts and all other related items need to be removed first.
 Same goes for projects etc.
 - docker logging config: it's the default atm and will likely cause system bloat

+## Adding projects

+There's a bit of a serious bug with regard to adding new project and config items...
+When developing/ iterating over the schema structure and what fields or requirements needed to be put into the system, the fk field was defined on the project, and then that related to the managed file objects.
+When the change was implemented to use dynamic file paths based on project details, it became possible to associate a file with the project and when calling save() (as demonstrated in the seed operation) the file would be uploaded to the project path.
+This keeps relative paths intact and prevents collisions.

+The problem is that this is not exposed through the admin ui, as when uploading a config file it is not possible to specify the reverse relation to the project in order to get the dynamic file path.
+I thought there may be a clever hack but I haven't been able to find anything and it seems like a schema restructure is a better option, but it's a bit late in the day for that to enter the deployment, so new project definitions will have to be managed programmatically for the time being or have auxiliary files placed in the relevant geodata root directory.

 ## Development

 Development and stack is managed using docker.
 Note that their are multiple "environments" for the application development, including: